Nikesh-A97/notes/docker/docker_demo.md

     docker rm <the-container-id>
     ```

-4. Can do both steps 2. and 3. using a sing command
+4. Can do both steps 2. and 3. using a single command
     ```sh
     docker rm -f <the-container-id>
     ```